inwtx/Executing-a-Linux-command-from-a-Windows-machine/README.md

 ```

 Note: If the -no-antispoof parameter causes an error, then take it out.
 It works in the latest PLINK.EXE.
+Note: There seems to be a bug in the PLINK.EXE program.
+Be sure the executable is in capitals and keep
+      a backup of your keys.
+Executing PLINK.EXE with lower letters has caused the program to auto capitalize
+      itself and then corrupt the keys.